jpetitto/GistList/README.md

 *NOTE*: There should not be any setText() method call or use of Picassa in your adapter after this task is finished.
 *HINT*: For loading images use the CustomSetters pattern

-### Task 5 (Optional Bonus)
+### Task 5 (Estimated time 30 min)
 *warning*: don't forget to commit your finished work for task 4 with commit title "Task 4" before starting this task.
-*warning*: This task is optional but implementing a solution for this task is a bonus.

 We have recieve a feature request that we would like you to implement.
 Our users are asking for a menu button that hides all the images in the list so they can just see the plain, useless, and uncolorfull gists in our list.

-Implement functionality for `hide_images` item in the `main_menu.xml` menu so that when tapped it make all the images in our list `gone` with an animated change to the layout.
+1. Implement functionality for `change_image_visibility` item in the `main_menu.xml` menu so that when tapped its title switches between `R.string.show_images` and `R.string.hide_images`
+2. Use RxJava and Observable pattern to trigger the visibility of ImageView in each item.
+3. Make sure all the image's animation triggred at the same time and not with any delay between items.
+4. Make sure your choice of show or hide images continues whn user scrolls the list further down.

 **demo gif here**